Existence and Uniqueness of a Steady State for an OTC Market with Several Assets: Description of the model

 The set of available assets will be denoted $\mathcal{I} = \{1,...,K\}$.
 Investors can hold at most one unit of any asset $i\in\mathcal{I}$ and cannot short-sell.
 Time is treated continuously and runs forever.
 The market is populated by a continuum of investors.
 At each time, an investor is characterized by whether he owns the $i$-th asset or not, and by an intrinsic type which is either a 'high' or a 'low' liquidity state.
-Our interpretation of liquidity state is the same as in \citet{Duffie2005}.
+Our interpretation of liquidity state is the same as in \cite{Duffie2005}.
 For example, a low-type investor who owns an asset may have a need for cash and thus wants to liquidate his position.
 A high-type investor who does not own an asset may want to buy the asset if he has enough cash.
-Through time, investors' ownerships will switch randomly because of meetings leading to trades, at a rate $\lambda_i$, and the investor's intrinsic type will change independently via an autonomous movement.
+Through time, investors' ownerships will switch randomly because of meetings leading to trades and the investor's intrinsic type will change independently via an autonomous movement.
 This dynamics of investor's type change is modeled by a (non-homogeneous) continuous-time Markov chain $Z(t)$ on the finite set of states $E$.
-This set $E$ will be described in more details in each one of the following subsections since it depends on the model.
+The state of an investor is given by an element of $E = \{(l,n),(hi,o),(hi,n),(li,o)\}_{i\in\mathcal{I}}$, where the first letter designates the investor's intrinsic liquidity state and the second designates whether the investor owns the asset $i$ or not.
+As noted in the introduction and in contrast to the non-segmented market model of \cite{Begm2013}, buyers in this model enter the market with the intention of purchasing a specific asset $i$.
+If an investor initially does not own any asset and is a low-type, the switching intensity of becoming a high-type is denoted $\widetilde{\gamma}_{ui}$ and it now depends on the asset type.
+If he initially does not own any asset but is a high-type, his switching intensity of becoming a low-type is denoted by $\widetilde{\gamma}_{di}$ and it now also depends on the asset.
+However, if an investor initially owns the specific asset $i$ and is a high-type, the switching intensity of becoming a low-type is denoted by $\gamma_{di}$.
+Finally, if he initially owns a specific asset $i$ but is a low-type, the switching intensity of becoming a high-type is $\gamma_{ui}$.
+We make the liquidity switches depend on the asset because these assets could have different purchase prices and dividend flows.
+In addition, investors meet each other at rate $\lambda_i$, but an exchange of the asset occurs only if an investor of type $(li,o)$ meets one of type $(hi,n)$.
+One should notice that, without changes of positions, the system would stop after a finite time and the market would become inefficient.
+At any given time $t$, let $\mu_t(z)$ denote the proportion of investors in state $z \in E$.
+So, for each $t \geq 0$, $\mu_t$ is a probability law on $E$.